atyu1/aws_saa/README.md

   - Can be accessed by other AWS accounts
   - Schema Registy - analyze and events and create schema
     - Create specific code, which can understand the schemas

+## AWS CloudTrail
+  - Provides audit logs for your AWS account
+  - Complaince and governance
+  - Enabled by default
+  - Get history of events and API calls (API, SDK, CLI, Console)
+  - Can put logs from cloutrail to cloudwatch logs or S3
+  - 3 kind of events:
+    - Management - logged by default, account activity, service creation, ...
+    - Data - not logged by default, S3 put/delete object, AWS Lambda execution ... (too much)
+    - Insight - analyze events and provide unusual activity, continous analyzis ongoing to decide
+  - Kept for 90 days, for longer keep send to S3
+  - If its on S3 possible to analyze with Athena

+## AWS Config
+  - Used in auditing and compliance for AWS resources
+  - Helps record config changes
+  - Its a regional service - but can be aggragated accross accounts
+  - Possible to send SNS when config changes
+  - Possible to send to S3 and analyze with Athena
+  - Rules add possibility to check if complainent
+  - AWS config notifications can send update if needed

+## AWS Single-Sign On (SSO)
+  - Free service
+  - Used to login to once and reuse the same login to multiple sservices
+  - Can be used within AWS like between Organizations
+  - Or to 3rd party services like dropbox, slack, office 365, ...
+  - Uses SAML 2.0 markup
+  - Integrated to ActiveDirectory
+  - Centralized permission management and auditing

+## VPC
+  - Default VPC always exists per account
+  - EC2 by default use default VPC - can be changed by using another subnet
+  - Deafult VPC is public
+  -